SunnySunnia/questionnaire_Group-1/README.md

 `ipython notebook --no-browser --ip=0.0.0.0 --pylab inline`

 We did some of our data processing in R and created some csv files, so our visualizations are based on the csv files imported.
 Corresponding R-codes(named as HW2R.R) can be found in this repository.
+To replicate the work done in R, please have R version 3.0 installed.

 Due Date
 --------